austinkregel/Menu/readme.md

+# What is it?
+This is an menu generator build with Laravel and Bootstrap in mind

 # Set up
  1. `composer require kregel/menu` or add  `"kregel/menu": "dev-master"` to your composer.json file.
  2. Register the service provider with your `config/app.php` file.